etag/user_documentation/User_Guide_for_ETAG.md

 If there are multiple rows in your Tagged Data file that have identical tag IDs and tag start dates (i.e., you have multiple records or measurements for one individual), ETAG will update the field data and use the last record for updating non-field data values.
 You can [read the code itself to further see logic for updates](https://github.com/etag/etagq/blob/4894da9d4f73a310a5f5a0dcba891dc528629780/etagq/tasks/db_utils.py#L303).

 These two behaviors provide a method to correct data via uploads.
-You can also use the UI to correct them manually, as for deletions.
+You can also use the UI to correct them manually, as for deletions, or the [API using PATCH](https://github.com/etag/user_documentation/blob/master/User_Guide_for_ETAG.md#accessing-data-with-the-api).

 If you want to append data, you MUST upload all previous records plus your appended items.
 You can export your existing records if you have misplaced your local files using the blue "Download data" button below your records.
 Use that as a template to upload the corrected (in this case, appended) records for the tag ID (i.e. for the tagged animal/item).